sinfloodmusic/ableton-gobo/README.md

 Replace `<your-ip-address>` with the ip address of the server running GoBo.
 Your web client will then hit GoBo's static folder and launch the Angular 2 Single Page App (SPA).

 ### Future
 * Interface update.
-As I get some time (or if anyone would like to contribute) I'd like to come up with a slghtly nicer interface, especially one that's geared toward playing on a dark stage (Black background with yellow or red fonts)
+As I get some time (or if anyone would like to contribute) I'd like to come up with a nicer interface, especially one that's geared toward playing on a dark stage (Black background with yellow or red fonts).
+Sadly, I'm not a front-end web developer, so this is pretty minimal at the moment.
 * WebSocket "bot".
 Although you can have your band control the show, you may want to automate the show unless there is some interruption.
 I'm thinking through a bot that connects to GoBo and knows the playlist and timing and can start the scenes so you don't have any dead space, possibly firing a sound effect clip that brings you nicely into the next song, etc.  If anyone hit the "stop" button (say there's a technical issue or you need to address the audience) the bot would disengage until it was told to resume control of the show.

 #### Todo